Raila Odinga: Death and funeral

 Odinga died from a cardiac arrest at the Devamatha Hospital at Koothattukulam in Kerala, India, on 15 October 2025, at the age of 80.
 He had collapsed while taking a routine morning walk at the Sreedhareeyam Ayurvedic Eye Hospital and Research Centre, where he had been seeking medical treatment for diabetes, hypertension and chronic kidney disease.
-Shortly after his death, Indian prime minister Narendra Modi published a post on X honouring Odinga's legacy, describing him as a "towering statesman and a cherished friend of India".
+Shortly after his death, Indian prime minister Narendra Modi published a tweet honouring Odinga's legacy, describing him as a "towering statesman and a cherished friend of India".
 Kenyan President William Ruto announced a state funeral and a seven-day period of mourning with flags placed at half-mast, with Friday 17 October also declared as a public holiday.
 South African president Cyril Ramaphosa and Tanzanian president Samia Suluhu as well as various politicians across the globe paid tribute and expressed their respects.

 Kenya Airways, which carried his corpse, renamed its flight KQ203 to RAO001, a special code assigned in his honour as the aircraft entered Kenyan airspace.
 On 16 October, thousands of mourners gathered at Jomo Kenyatta International Airport in Nairobi to receive Odinga's body, briefly halting operations and disrupting a state ceremony attended by President Ruto.
 Waving flags and twigs, some supporters broke through airport barriers as the coffin was unloaded, forcing the Kenya Airports Authority (KAA) to issue a two-hour suspension of flights and closure of the country's airspace.

-Crowds also gathered outside parliament, where Odinga was to be accorded a state public viewing in keeping with a long-standing government protocol.
+Crowds gathered outside the Parliament Buildings, where Odinga was to be accorded a state public viewing in keeping with a long-standing government protocol.
 To accommodate the massive, surging crowds that had gathered outside parliament and at the airport, officials were forced to move the ceremony to a much larger venue, redirecting the procession and public viewing of Odinga's body to the Moi International Sports Centre.
 At least four people were killed after police opened fire to crowd control tens of thousands of people mourning following a gate breach at the stadium.
 On 17 October, Doctors Without Borders reported that two people had died and more than 160 others were injured in a stampede at the state funeral.
 Odinga was buried next to his father on 19 October 2025 at his residence in Bondo.